 - “a description of the procedures employed during the evaluation;

 - any conclusions of the evaluator relating to the allocation of parental responsibilities or the child’s relocation; and

 - an explanation of any limitations in the evaluation or any reservations of the valuator regarding the resulting recommendations.”

 Custody evaluators are considered an extension of the court’s authority.
 A custody evaluator is meant to help the court consider factors and circumstances relevant to the best interests of a minor child.
 As an extension of the court’s authority, custody evaluators enjoy absolute immunity from lawsuits regarding their evaluations, so long as they stayed within the bounds of their duties.
 Without such immunity, a custody evaluator’s ability to provide objective insight into custody issues would be compromised if they had to worry about being liable for their evaluations.

 However, an Illinois court is not bound by a custody evaluator’s report and recommendations when determining child custody issues.
 That is because Illinois law places the ultimate responsibility of determining issues affecting a child’s best interests with the court.
 In the end, the court has discretion as to whether to rely on the evaluator’s recommendations or not.

 Consult the Law Offices of Jonathan Merel PC for Legal Advice

 If you have concerns regarding a legal dispute revolving around parental responsibility and parenting time, you should consult an experienced attorney from the Law Offices of Jonathan Merel, PC.
 When it comes to resolving child custody and visitation issues, you can count on us to promote and preserve your child’s best interests.

-Schedule an appointment regarding your rights and interests by calling us at (312) 487-2795 or contacting us online today.
+Schedule an appointment regarding your rights and interests by calling us at (312) 487-2795 today.